odf/PlexusRails/install/README.md

 # Using the installation scripts

+These scripts are intended for a Redhat-like Linux distribution.
+In particular, `yum` is used to install software packages.
+The scripts have been tested with CentOS 6.4 and may not work on older systems.

 1. Copy the scripts in this directory to the target machine and log in.

 2. Execute the first script, `plexus-server-setup`, with root privileges: